MarcusThorne/smart-calendar/README.md

 This repository contains a web application - Smart Calendar where users can set up events, which will be notified when to leave via email based on the estmiated location and the event location.

-This Rails app is generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), which is created using Rails, PostgreSQL, Devise, simple Calendar, Mapbox API, Developer routing API and sidekiq.
+This Rails app is a student project which is generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), which is created using Rails, PostgreSQL, Devise, simple Calendar, Mapbox API, Developer routing API and sidekiq.
 The live website has been deployed to
 Heroku.
 This project was developed by [Marcus](https://github.com/MarcusThorne), [Aidan](https://github.com/Scotland05), [Rohit](https://github.com/Ritz2286) & [Zee](https://github.com/zeemai).